-Want to Act?
-New members and helpers are always welcome.
-Contact us through this website to ask about our next meeting.
+Want to get involved?
+New actors and helpers are always welcome.
+(No auditions.)
+Contact us through this website to ask about our next meeting and just come along.

 The Secretaire 2019: (A play with music)

-After successful performances at Memory Lane in 2018, the Players took The Secretaire to new audiences at St Genevieve's Church Hall in East Chezzetcook in March.
+After successful performances at Memory Lane in 2018, the Players took The Secretaire (written by Sue Higgs) to new audiences at St Genevieve's Church Hall in East Chezzetcook in March.